Vaccine deployment for cholera suspended in Yemen

 The one million doses of vaccine were initially approved by the International Coordinating Group, an organization established in 1997 with the purpose of managing and coordinating the use of emergency vaccine supplies and antibiotics to countries in the midst of major outbreaks, according to WHO.

-Five hundred thousand doses were shipped to Djibouti in East Africa, Jasarevic said, as the country is across the Bab al-Mandab Strait from Yemen.
+Five hundred thousand doses were shipped to Djibouti in East Africa because of the country's close proximity to Yemen, Jasarevic said.
+The country is across the Bab al-Mandab Strait from Yemen.

 The vaccines are still there, and they may be shipped to another country for use, he said.